The Lush Ethical Charter

 If the board of Trustees unanimously agree that the company is in breach of a core principle in the Lush Ethical Charter, the EBT Trustees will inform the Board of Directors of Lush Cosmetics Limited (or any other company which may be the parent company of the Lush Group at the relevant time) (the Board) of the breach or likely breach and will work with the business to find a remedy for the breach or likely breach.

 If the Trustees are unable to agree or following investigation, unanimously decide Lush is not in breach of the Ethical Charter (unless they reasonably consider the concern to be unfounded or a result of mis-interpretation not amounting to a breach of the Charter), the EBT Trustees shall convene a committee (the Ethical Charter Committee) to decide whether or not the actions, proposed actions or inactions which are the subject of that concern amount to a legitimate risk of a breach to the Ethical Charter.

 Members of the Ethical Charter Committee

-On each occasion that the Ethical Charter Committee is convened the members will comprise two members of retail shop floor staff, two members of manufacturing shop floor staff and two customers, all selected at random.
+On each occasion that the Ethical Charter Committee is convened the members will comprise of: two EBT Representatives from our Group retail business, two EBT Representatives from our Group Manufacturing business and one EBT Representative from our Group Support teams.
+These representatives will be selected at random from current democratically elected Business Area EBT Representatives whom our staff have elected to represent them and their voice in matters relating to the EBT and the Ethical Charter.
 The Chair of the Committee, who will not have a vote, will be one of the EBT Trustees.

 Provision of information to the Committee

-The EBT Trustees will as far as possible provide the Committee members with all the information on the relevant Lush Group company’s activities in relation to the core value brought into question which they will reasonably require to make that decision.
+The EBT Trustees will as far as possible provide the Committee members with all the information and evidence available on the relevant Lush Group company’s activities in relation to the core principle brought into question which they will reasonably require to make a decision.